 Please read our disclosure and disclaimer here.

-If you want to secure your home Wi-Fi network and all your data on it, then you must make sure no one can access your wireless network other than you.
-Network security can be tricky if you are not a technical guy, but securing your wifi is actually easier to secure than you might think.
+If you want to secure your home Wifi and all your data on it, then you must make sure no one can access your Wifi other than you.
+Network security can be tricky if you are not a technical guy, but securing your Wifi is actually easier to secure than you might think.

 What does network security mean?

 Keeping your wifi network from unauthorized users or hackers is known as network security.
 Given below steps will help you secure your wifi to the top-level.

 How to Secure your Wi-Fi?

 Below are some of the easiest steps to secure your wifi.
 These steps don’t require any extra purchases or technical knowledge.

 When you purchase a router it normally comes with a default username and password which is usually written on its box or the manual included in the box.
 When you set up the router for the first time, you’ll need to log in using that username and password, but after it’s up and running you should change both.
 Anyone can access your router if you are using the default login details.

 When you are done changing the username and password for your wireless router, you must change the name (SSID) of your home Wi-Fi network.
 The default network names (SSID) often include the router’s brand and model number, which gives unauthorized users a piece of valuable information about your Wi-Fi setup.

 Avoid unauthorized users by renaming your wifi network.
 The best practice is to disconnect all the devices connected to your wifi before renaming the network.
 Otherwise, they will be disconnected as soon as you change your network name.